Joan Wennstrom Bennett (Chair) [NAS]

 University of Washington

-Valerie Taylor is the Senior Associate Dean of Academic Affairs in the Dwight Look College of Engineering and the Regents Professor and Royce E. Wisenbaker Professor in the Department of Computer Science and Engineering at Texas A&M University.
+Valerie Taylor is the Director of the Mathematics and Computer Science Division and Distinguished Fellow at Argonne National Laboratory.
+Prior to this Taylor was the Senior Associate Dean of Academic Affairs in the Dwight Look College of Engineering and the Regents Professor and Royce E. Wisenbaker Professor in the Department of Computer Science and Engineering at Texas A&M University.
 In 2003, she joined Texas A&M University as the Department Head of CSE, where she remained in that position until 2011.
 Prior to joining Texas A&M, Taylor was a member of the faculty in the EECS Department at Northwestern University for eleven years.
 She has authored or co-authored over 100 papers in the area high performance computing.
 She is also the Executive Director of the Center for Minorities and People with Disabilities in IT (CMD-IT).
 Taylor is an IEEE Fellow and has received numerous awards for distinguished research and leadership, including the 2001 IEEE Harriet B. Rigas Award for a woman with significant contributions in engineering education, the 2002 Outstanding Young Engineering Alumni from the University of California at Berkeley, the 2002 CRA Nico Habermann Award for increasing the diversity in computing, and the 2005 Tapia Achievement Award for Scientific Scholarship, Civic Science, and Diversifying Computing.
 Taylor is a member of ACM.
 Valerie E. Taylor earned her B.S. in ECE and M.S. in Computer Engineering from Purdue University in 1985 and 1986, respectively, and a Ph.D. in EECS from the University of California, Berkeley, in 1991.

 Susan R. Wessler [NAS]

 University of California, Riverside